Ethical Sponsorship

 Russell Kennedy promotes a workplace culture that actively embraces and fosters diversity and inclusion.
 Our aim is to create an environment at Russell Kennedy that is characterised by equal access and respected participation of all groups and individuals.
 This is regardless of cultural, ethnic, racial, gender, age, religious differences, personal circumstances, abilities and disabilities, socioeconomics and sexual orientation.

 We want our people to feel included and confident in bringing their whole selves to work, to an environment where their talents are nurtured, empowering them to contribute to the success of the firm.
+Russell Kennedy is proud to be an equal opportunity employer and has a number of initiatives to ensure that we continue to actively encourage diversity in all its forms.

 Our key initiatives include: